 Let’s talk value.
 Coastal regions and valleys need to be aware that the clips, closures, and snaps on some of the lower-end brands do not hold up well in the high-moisture environment and rust beyond usability.
 If that’s a problem, it makes more sense to fork out the extra dollar for a higher quality blanket now, instead of having to come back next year to buy another blanket since the hardware is not easily replaced.

-Baker is one such quality brand, but with a fit that be titch narrow through the shoulders for big warm bloods.
+Baker is a quality brand, but with a fit that be titch narrow through the shoulders for big warmbloods.
 The Baker turnout sheet and blanket though has gussets at the shoulder and can fare better with the big boys.
 Not really sure why they don’t do it on the stables.

 Care: EQ offers a blanket cleaning and repair service – because you’ll never get the stink out of your washer at home if you try to be a do-it-yourselfer.
 Top priority for keeping your blanket is insuring every groom, trainer and rider can clearly see some identification; consider embroidering (another service offered here at The Equestrian’s Concierge), attach a tag (even an engraved one) – or at least the old sharpie.
 The customization of embroidery is the winner: an embroidered name on the blanket can be seen from afar, isn’t hard to find – or lose -- like the obscure tags, and won’t be confused with a barn mate’s.